This blog began in 2009 in support of my enthusiastic relocation to Ireland and embarking on a path of a reluctant entrepreneurship.

-The change I encourage is to repair and restore your own sense of self and to bring those lessons and habits into an effort to repair and restore your world.
+The change I encourage there is an invitation to repair and restore your own sense of self and to bring those lessons and habits into an effort to repair and restore your world.

-Whatever attracted you to this blog and my work, you are very welcome.
+Whatever attracted you to this blog, you are very welcome.

-I hope it serves as an inspiration or impetus on your personal or professional journey.
+I hope it serves to bring comfort or perspective to your personal or professional journey.
 Its essence simply reflects the lessons of mine.

 I now live a prosperous life, trust abundance and am, for the first time in nearly six decades at ease.